Landing at Anzac Cove: Baby 700

 Baby 700 is a hill in the Sari Bair range, next to Battleship Hill or Big 700.
 It was named after its supposed height above sea level, though its actual height is only 590 ft.

 Maclagen sent the 11th Battalion, Captain Joseph Lalor's company of the 12th Battalion and Major James Robertson's of the 9th, towards Baby 700.
 Brockman divided his own company, sending half up the right fork of Rest Gully, and half up the left, while Brockman and a reserve platoon headed up Monash Valley.
 As they moved forward, Turkish artillery targeted them with air burst shrapnel shells, which dispersed the companies.
 This, coupled with senior officers diverting men to other areas instead of towards Baby 700, meant only fragments of the units eventually reached Baby 700.

 Arriving at Baby 700, Captain Eric Tulloch, 11th Battalion, decided to take his remaining sixty men towards Battleship Hill, leaving Lalor's company to dig in and defend The Nek.
 Tulloch moved around to the right before advancing towards the summit.
 The 11th Battalion crossed the first rise unopposed, but at the second, Turkish defenders around 400 yd away opened fire on them.
 Going to ground, the Australians returned fire.
-When the Turkish fire slackened the remaining fifty men resumed their advance, reaching the now evacuated Turkish position, behind which was a large depression, with Battleship Hill beyond that.
-Still under fire they moved forward again, then around 700 yd from the summit The Turks opened fire on them from a trench.
+When the Turkish fire slackened the remaining fifty men resumed their advance, reaching the now-evacuated Turkish position, behind which was a large depression, with Battleship Hill beyond that.
+Still under fire they moved forward again, then around 700 yd from the summit the Turks opened fire on them from a trench.
 The Australians held out for thirty minutes, but increasing Turkish fire and mounting casualties convinced Tulloch to withdraw.
 No other ANZAC unit would advance as far inland that day.

 At 08:30 Robertson and Lalor decided to take their companies up Baby 700.
-Instead of going round to the right like Tulloch, they went straight up the centre, crossed over the summit onto the northern slope and went to ground.
+Instead of going around to the right like Tulloch, they went straight up the centre, crossed over the summit onto the northern slope and went to ground.
 A spur on their left, leading to Suvla Bay, was defended by a Turkish trench system.
 At 09:15 Turkish troops started moving down Battleship Hill, and for the next hour they exchanged fire.
-Where the spur joined Baby 700, a group of Australians from the 9th, 11th, and 12th Battalions crossed Malone's Gully and charged the Turkish trench.
+Where the spur joined Baby 700, a group of Australians from the 9th, 11th, and 12th battalions crossed Malone's Gully and charged the Turkish trench.
 A Turkish machine-gun on Baby 700 opened fire on them, forcing them back, followed by a general withdrawal of Australian troops.
 The Turks had secured Battleship Hill and were now driving the Australians off Baby 700.
 From his headquarters at the head of Monash Valley, Maclagen could see the Turks attacking, and started sending all available men towards Baby 700.